-Yes, 90 percent of Adventure Journal readers probably own Subarus with all-wheel-drive and happily motor through snow and ice with little thought to tire chains other than a smug nod of self-congratulation driving past chain-up areas.
+Yes, many Adventure Journal readers probably own Subarus with all-wheel-drive and happily motor through snow and ice with little thought to tire chains other than a smug nod of self-congratulation driving past chain-up areas (like your author).
 But to the poor souls huddled on the side of the highway installing greasy chains with frozen fingers on their two-wheel drive vehicles—this is for you.
-For I too am I tire chain user.
-I am one of you.
+For I too was a 2WD tire chain user.
+I was once one of you.

-Hopefully, even if you do own an AWD or 4WD vehicle you know that all four tires providing drive traction at once is nice, but not really as important as dedicated snow tires—not “all seasons” with the little snowflake on the sidewall, but actual snow tires with rubber specifically designed for cold temps and snow.
+Hopefully, even if you do own an AWD or 4WD vehicle you know that all four tires providing drive traction at once is nice, but not really as important as dedicated snow tires with rubber specifically designed for cold temps and snow.
 Also, hopefully if you bought an AWD or 4WD car just because you go skiing five times a year, before you incurred the extra expense of AWD you thought about the fact that you could have bought an $80 set of tire chains for your old 2WD car and been just fine.
-Better, in lots of cases, since AWD and 4WD don’t help with braking in snow and ice, but chains do.
-A lot.

 And, hey, they bite in the snow and ice.
 I’ve used tire chains that slipped, though only on very rare occasions, but these have not even come close.
 I have not ever tried them in the mud, because my truck is—gasp—2WD, and I am not an idiot.
 As are all cable-style chains, they are less durable and have slightly less traction than traditional link chains, but they work plenty well for most applications for most people.
 They also ride much better than ladder-style link chains.
 The Super Zs are in more or less constant contact with the road so you get a rapid VRP-VRP-VRP-VRP-VRP sound from your tires instead of a jarring GZZZSSHH………GZZZSSHH……..GZZZSSHH noise that ladder chains make.